Broadford Track

 Broadford Track is the popular name of Broadford State Motorcycle Sports Complex in Victoria, Australia.
 It is located along Hume Freeway, approximately 88 km from Melbourne near the town of Broadford.

 Opened in 1975, Broadford Road Circuit (there are 8 tracks in this 96-hectare complex) is 2.16 km long and 10 m wide within Reg Hunt Park.
 It is primarily used for motorcycle racing, but is also used for car testing, although car racing is restricted to motorcycle-engined vehicles due to planning restrictions and the lack of a track circuit licence.
 It is located 88 km north of Melbourne, on the Strath Creek Rd, Broadford (Just off Hume Freeway).
+The complex also includes a Motocross track.